mefranklin6/Extron-Frontend-API/README.md

 ## Reason

-Use modern Python, Go, Rust, C#, Java, Javascript, NodeRed or basically any modern language as a backend and extend the useful life and capibility of your hardware.
+Use modern Python, Go, Rust, C#, Java, Javascript, NodeRed or basically any modern language as a backend and extend the useful life and capability of your hardware.

 Additionally, the process of deploying a system using ControlScript® Deployment Utility (CSDU) is cumbersome.
 It is a manual process that can only deploy to one room at a time and breaks any hope of a CI/CD pipeline, continuous improvement, and makes minor bugfixes painful if you have a shared codebase.
 By using this project, you only have to use CSDU once, or whenever your GUI file changes.